MohauMushi/MOHMUS379_BCL2401_GroupA_Mohau-Mushi_DJS11/README.md

 ### Listening to Episodes

 1. Select a show and choose a season.
-2. Click on an episode  to start playing.
+2. Click on an episode play button to start playing.
+3. Added an episode to the Favorite, by pressing the heart icon
-3. Use the persistent audio player at the bottom of the screen to control playback.
+4. Use the persistent audio player at the bottom of the screen to control playback.

 ### Managing Favorites